 Working with both sides

 After a school board informational meeting the other day, I chatted with the moderator, Steve John.
-We talked about several aspects of the meeting, including the difficulty of working with both sides of an issue.
+We discussed several aspects of the meeting, including the difficulty of working with both sides of an issue.

 The Meeting for the Town/Community Center, Marlboro, VT.
 Photo by David Holzapfel.
 I’m the guy wearing a checked shirt.